PlayeRom/flightgear-addon-nasal-namespace-browser/README.md

 While it retains the spirit and functionality of the original browser, the codebase has been refactored to use the current FlightGear Canvas UI.

+## Installation

+Installation is standard:

+1. Download source code of add-on and unzip it.

+2. In Launcher go to "Add-ons" tab.
+Click "Add" button by "Add-on Module folders" section and select folder with unzipped add-on directory (or add command line option: `--addon=/path/to/nasal-browser`), and click "Fly!".

 ## Keys

 - `Up`/`Down` – scroll content with small increments.